 What I don’t like about the codeSpark app

-The only thing I don’t like about codeSpark app is that kids can’t change the name of their avatar.
+The only thing I don’t like about the codeSpark app is that kids can’t change the name of their avatars.
 Zaviar’s avatar’s name is Mini Sneezysan.
 He shares his account with his cousin.
 Her avatar’s name is King Pumpkinsauce.
 I also have a profile and my avatar is Uncle Grumpysan.
 Initially, it was difficult to explain Zaviar to play using Mini Sneezysan’s profile.
 After I spoke to codeSpark’s customer support, I found out it’s due to some compliance issues as kids also publish the games they create and share them with the codeSpark community.

 Moreover, if your kid is only four or five years old then prepare to invest a lot of time in the app with him or her.
 This is the reason I created a profile for myself.
 I played all the puzzles and challenges myself first.
 This also helped me understand what all Zaviar can do right now and what might be a little too difficult for his age.
 If you’re really interested in teaching coding to your kids, codeSpark also offers resources for parents where they can use training materials to teach the basic concepts of coding to their kids.